jcbeeck/crowbe/README.md

 # crowbe
-CROWBE: An Approach to a Crowd Banking System (open source project: halted)
+CROWBE: An Approach to a Crowd Banking System (open source project: halted for now)

 Source code of the MySQL database with the procedures.